-When a company embraces flexible working or a flexible environment—meaning a workplace that doesn’t have fixed seating and/or gives employees some element of choice in when and where they work—they often introduce the concepts of hot-desking or hoteling.
+When a company embraces flexible working or a flexible working environment—meaning a workplace that does not have fixed seating and/or gives employees some element of choice in when and where they work—they often introduce the concepts of hot-desking or hoteling.

-Hot-desking means any employee can find and work at any open seat (desk or workstation) when they get to the office each day.
-With hoteling employees can reserve a specific desk/workstation or any other type of space: meeting/conference rooms, collaborative spaces, phone banks—whatever’s available in the office.
+Hot-desking means that any employee can find and work at any open seat (desk or workstation) when they get to the office each day.
+With hoteling, employees can reserve a specific desk/workstation or any other type of space: meeting/conference rooms, collaborative spaces, phone banks—whatever is available in the office.

-Working from home will be much more common post-COVID-19, some say “the new normal”.
+Remote work from home will be much more common post-COVID-19, some even call it “the new normal”.
 This will drive an even more flexible working environment.
-With an average cost of $10,000 per year for providing a desk organization will be optimizing for a mix of working form and at the office.
+With an average cost of $10,000 per year for providing a desk, organizations will be optimizing for a mix of working from and at the office to save on resources.

-Employees can, for instance, use an app or software to find a desk before they come into the office or as they arrive, so there’s some comfort in knowing that they’ll have a place to sit.
-Depending on the software and technology you use, they can even search for certain colleagues and make sure they reserve a desk nearby for easy collaboration.
+Employees can, for instance, use an app or software to find a desk before they come into the office or as they arrive, so there is some comfort in knowing that they will have a place to sit.
+Depending on the software and technology you use, employees can even search for certain colleagues and make sure they reserve a nearby desk for easy collaboration.

 Managing desk sharing post-COVID-19

-Normal desk occupancy sensors only report occupied or not occupied, just two values to show the availability of the desk.
+Normal desk occupancy sensors only report occupied or not occupied, two basic values to show the availability of the desk.

-Sensative Strips Presence features a unique manual sliding switch to help report when a desk has been cleaned.
+With Sensative Strips Presence, a unique manual sliding switch becomes available to help report when a desk has been cleaned.
 Ideal for busy office spaces and hot-desking environments, the Sensative desk occupancy sensor can be useful in creating a COVID-secure workspace.

-The Strips Presence has a new reporting type, “pending cleaning,” which means when a person is at a desk, then leaves, the sensor will report the desk is “pending” cleaning, not just “empty”.
+The Strips Presence has a new reporting type, “pending cleaning,” which means that when a person is at a desk and then leaves, the sensor will report the desk as “pending” cleaning, instead of just “empty”.